- Create five-column spreadsheet

-Here are the steps to follow to calculate the present value of lease payments and the lease liability amortization schedule using Excel when the payment amounts are different, starting with an example:
+Follow the steps below to calculate the present value of lease payments and the lease liability amortization schedule using Excel when the payment amounts are not constant, illustrated with an example:

 Calculate the present value of lease payments for a 10-year lease with annual payments of $1,000 with 5% escalations annually, paid in advance.
 Assume the rate inherent in the lease is 6%.

 Create a new Excel spreadsheet and title five columns with the following headers: Period, Cash, Expense, Liability Reduction, and Liability Balance, as shown below:

 Enter the number of periods corresponding to the lease term starting from 0, and enter the cash payments in each period.
 Because payments are made in advance, the first payment of $1,000 is made in period 0.
 The annual payments then escalate at a 5% rate.
 Please see illustration below:

 Enter “0” for expense in period 0 (because payments are made in advance).
 In Expense for period 1, enter the cell reference for the period 0 liability balance and multiply by 6%.
 See below.